Selvaticus/algorithms-and-data-structures/exercises/README.md

 Given an array of strings, capitalize the first letter of each string

 Check the file `capitalize_first.js` for code and `capitalize_first.test.js` for test cases.

+### Nested even sum

+Given an object that my contain nested object, return the sum of all even numbers on those objects

+Check the file `nested_even_sum.js` for code and `nested_even_sum.test.js` for test cases.